Contents hide

 The present participle in the passive voice can be used to create attribute clauses that modify nouns.

-Example: The large building being built in our street is a new school.
+Example: The large building being built on our street is a new school.

-In this example, being built in our street is a present participle passive clause acting as an attribute to modify the noun building.
+In this example, being built on our street is a present participle passive clause acting as an attribute to modify the noun building.

 The present participle in the passive voice can indicate the reason or cause for the main action.

-Example: Being packed in strong cases, the goods arrived in good conditions.
+Example: Being packed in strong cases, the goods arrived in good condition.

-Here, Being packed in strong cases functions as an adverbial modifier expressing the cause or reason for the goods arriving in good conditions.
+Here, being packed in strong cases functions as an adverbial modifier expressing the cause or reason for the goods arriving in good condition.

 The present participle in the passive voice can indicate the time of the action in the past.